Welcome to the first episode of the Read-Aloud Revival Podcast!

 Today I’m sharing my conversation with Andrew Pudewa from the Institute for Excellence in Writing.
 We talk about why reading aloud to kids who are old enough to read to themselves is so critically important, and Andrew tackles some of your questions.

 Ways to Listen to the Read-Aloud Revival Podcast

 Podcasts are radio shows that you can listen to at your convenience.
 You don’t have to have an iPod or smart phone to listen.

 - Listen right here on the blog.
-Click through to the site and click the little play button at the beginning of this post.
+Click through to the site and click the little play button beneath the image in this post.

 - Listen on your smartphone, iPad or iPod Touch.
 Find the podcast in iTunes and on Stitcher.

 - Subscribe to get updates.
-If you’d like to get an email whenever a new episode is ready, just pop your email into this page.
+If you’d like to get FREE access to the Read-Aloud Revival Jumpstart Challenge or receive an email whenever a new episode is ready, just pop your email into this page.

 Episode 1 Show Notes: